Skip to Content

 Kat Saka's Kettle Outpost Popcorn

-The regular Outpost Mix Popcorn is available in both Star Wars Lands.
-It’s a blend of sweet, savory and spicy flavors all into one.
-The first thought that came into my head is that it tastes a lot like fruity pebbles, but in popcorn form!
+The Outpost Mix Popcorn is currently only available in Hollywood Studios.
+It’s a blend of sweet, savory, and spicy flavors all into one.
+The first thought that came into my head is that it tastes a lot like fruity pebbles but in popcorn form!

-Hollywood Studios – Galaxy Green Popcorn, is essentially your standard butter flavored popcorn, just green
+Hollywood Studios also currently offers Buttered Blue Grains, which is essentially your standard butter-flavored popcorn, just blue.

 Grab a bag and take in the sights, as the popcorn from Kat Saka’s Kettle is the perfect walk-around snack in Star Wars Land.